 A day at camp is very busy, full of games, crafts, swimming, singing, and campfires.
 And you'll have quiet time after lunch to read, write letters home, or even take a nap.
 You will have the chance to meet God in a very unique setting.
 Your conference will lead worship at least one night.
 You and your new friends will pick the songs, stories, poems, prayers, dances, and even silliness that add up to a truly engaging worship service.

-We encourage you to join us for Open House on Sunday, May 16, 2021, from 1 to 5 p.m.
+We encourage you to join us for Open House.
 You will have the opportunity to tour camp, meet some counselors and staff, hear about a typical day, eat cookies, and maybe even meet someone from your conference!
-RSVP to email@example.com.
+RSVP to firstname.lastname@example.org.

 Parents, you can find more information about policy and procedure in our Parent Guide, available to download.